Why CBT is an Effective Approach for Managing Anxiety and Panic Attacks

 One of the principles of CBT is identifying negative or distorted thought patterns that contribute to distress including feelings of anxiety.
 For example, someone with anxiety might have recurring thoughts such as, “Something bad is going to happen,” or “I can’t handle this!”
 These thoughts fuel a cycle of fear and panic, often leading to physical symptoms like increased heart rate or shortness of breath.

 CBT teaches individuals how to recognize these irrational thoughts and challenge them.
 This process helps break the automatic link between negative thoughts and anxiety, allowing individuals to respond more calmly in stressful situations.
-By learning to reframe these thoughts, individuals can replace them with more objective, non judgemental, balanced perspectives that reduce experiences of fear and anxiety.
+By learning to reframe these thoughts, individuals can replace them with more objective, nonjudgmental, balanced perspectives that reduce experiences of fear and anxiety.

 Cognitive Restructuring and Reality Testing

 Another effective CBT technique is cognitive restructuring.
 This involves challenging and changing distorted thinking patterns.
 For example, during a panic attack, someone may interpret their physical sensations like a rapid heartbeat or shortness of breath as signs of an impending heart attack.
 CBT helps individuals test the reality of these thoughts.
 Is there evidence to support the idea that these physical symptoms are life-threatening?
-Often, the answer is no. Socratic Questioning is a method of question to examine and challenge assumptions and automatic distorted thoughts.
+Often, the answer is no. Socratic Questioning is a method of questioning to examine and challenge assumptions and automatic distorted thoughts.

 By teaching people to assess their thoughts in this way, CBT helps them realize that their fears are often exaggerated or unfounded.
 Over time, this process helps individuals become less reactive to the physical sensations associated with anxiety and panic, reducing the likelihood of a panic attack.